-Now, TikTok has nearly 1 billion monthly active users worldwide, with nearly 80 million just in the US.
+TikTok has over 1 billion monthly active users worldwide, with over 150 million just in the US.
 Its rapid-fire format and seemingly inexhaustible content make it pretty addicting as well.
-Users spend an average of 52 minutes per day scrolling through random videos.
+Users spend an average of 95 minutes per day scrolling through random videos.

 Whether you’re on TikTok or not (or just unwilling to admit you’re on it) there’s no denying the massive audience you can reach.

 While the majority of consumers of consumers start their product search on Amazon, 43% of Gen Z state they start their search on TikTok – a higher number than those who start on Google!

 At Jungle Scout, we frequently talk about how important it is to build a brand both on and off Amazon.
 That involves building a branded social media presence.
 Given TikTok’s widespread usership and potential to launch your products to viral popularity, if you’re not utilizing the app in your brand-building and social media strategy, you really should be.

 In this article, we’ll go over how to promote your business and sell your products on TikTok.

 - Should you create a TikTok account for your business?